 There are plenty of different options when it comes to Finasteride alternatives.
 Ranging from other oral drugs to topical treatments that all promise to prevent hair loss and encourage hair regrowth.

 Rogaine is a topical treatment that’s available over the counter.
-It’s a popular hair loss treatment that uses the active ingredient Minoxidil to encourage hair growth and help people who are suffering from balding.
+It’s a popular hair loss treatment that uses the active ingredient Minoxidil to encourage hair growth and help people who are suffering from hair loss or hair thinning.

 Rogaine isn’t an immediate solution to hair loss.
 It normally takes up to four months to notice any difference.
 But, if you’re willing to wait a while before seeing results, this is a safe and well-tolerated treatment.